istopwg/pwg-books/ippguide/overview.md

 2. "attributes-natural-language" which defines the default language for those strings, e.g., "en" for English, "fr" for French, "ja" for Japanese, etc.

-The next attributes must be the printer's URI ("printer-uri") and, if the request is targeting a print job, the job's ID number ("job-id").
+The next attributes must be the Printer's URI ("printer-uri") and, if the request is targeting a print job, the job's ID number ("job-id").

 Most requests also include the "requesting-user-name" attribute that provides